 Thursday, April 15, 2021

-Attendees are invited to view the full 38 minute video below (and to see the installation setup here) prior to the talk, and then to join Wulia on April 15th for a discussion of the film and her continuing engagement with this subject matter.
-Guiding this discussion will be Karen Strassler, Professor of Anthropology at CUNY’s Queens College and the Graduate Center.
-Their conversation will further contextualize Wulia’s work, drawing on Strassler’s own research into visuality, violence, and memory in Indonesia.
+A short excerpt of the full video work is viewable in the first video below (see the installation setup here).
+The second video is a recording of Wulia’s April 15th discussion of the film and her continuing engagement with this subject matter shortly thereafter.
+Guiding this discussion was Karen Strassler, Professor of Anthropology at CUNY’s Queens College and the Graduate Center.
+Their conversation further contextualized Wulia’s work, drawing on Strassler’s own research into visuality, violence, and memory in Indonesia.

-This screening is dedicated to the memory of Tedjabayu on behalf of Tintin Wulia.
+This screening was dedicated to the memory of Tedjabayu on behalf of Tintin Wulia.

 Tintin Wulia (b.
 1972, Denpasar) works with video, installation, performance and public interventions.
 Her works, addressing sociopolitical issues particularly of the border, are often interactive and participatory.
 She has shown in major exhibitions including Istanbul Biennale (2005), Jakarta Biennale (2009), Moscow Biennale (2011), Gwangju Biennale (2012), Asia Pacific Triennale (2012), Sharjah Biennale (2013).
 Collected amongst others by Van Abbemuseum, Singapore Art Museum, Queensland Art Gallery/Gallery of Modern Art and He Xiangning Art Museum, Wulia represented Indonesia at the 57th Venice Biennale (2017).
 She is currently Principal Investigator for the Swedish Research Council fundedProtocols of Killings (2021-23), where she draws aesthetic parallels between the Indonesian mass killings 1965-66 and drone warfare’s technologies of the future.